vishalsync/express-pagination-helper/README.md

 # Why you should use this?

-This package help you with generating pagination info, like meta data and links.
+This package helps you with generating pagination info, like meta data and links.
 You just have to import this module.
 And pass some information to the function.
-And this packages is going to calculate page number etc for you.
+And this packages is going to calculate page numbers etc for you.

 # Installation